Approved by the Lib4RI steering committee on 7 Mar 2018. Download the DORA Content Policy as PDF.

 - If DORA receives proof of copyright violation, access to the relevant full text will be restricted immediately.
 Applications to restrict accessibility can be made to the DORA team.

 - All metadata in DORA are visible to the public; therefore, only publications whose metadata can be made public are incorporated in DORA.

 - Lib4RI individually tags each publication with their:

 - Peer review is the system used to assess the quality of a manuscript before it is published.
 Independent researchers in the relevant research area assess submitted manuscripts for originality, validity and significance to help editors determine whether a manuscript should be published in their journal.

 - The peer-review status of a publication is assessed by internal guidelines if not explicitly stated on the publication; corrections can be suggested by giving evidence of a peer-review process

 - publication status ("In press" or "Published")

 - organizational unit of the involved WSL authors

-- Corrections to bibliographical metadata can be requested via the button “Report a problem” or via e-mail to firstname.lastname@example.org.
+- Corrections to bibliographical metadata can be suggested to the DORA team.